riskfocus/kda-snapshot-automation/README.md

 Using this accelerator template, you can add the ability to create Snapshots to ensure you can recover your application at any time form a know point and not lose any data.

 # Feedback
-If you have any feedback please raise issues in the github project and feel free to submit PRs to suggest improvements.
+If you have any feedback, please raise issues in the github project and feel free to submit PRs to suggest improvements.

 # Sample Cloudwatch Dashboard and Log output